ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 The file share is deleted in background.
 Confirm the deletion by trying to view the mount target information.
 If you get _404 Not Found_ error, the mount target is successfully deleted.

-## Mount and Unmount File Share from a virtual server instance
+## Mounting and unmounting a file share from a virtual server instance
 {: #fs-mount-unmount-vsi}

 To mount a file share to a virtual server instance, [locate the share mount path information](vpc?topic=vpc-file-storage-view#fs-get-target-api).
 The mount path is created when you created mount target for a file share.
 See the following information for mounting on these Linux operating systems.
 Other Linux distributions follow similar procedures.